David Peralta Preview, Player Props: Dodgers vs. Rockies

 David Peralta At The Plate

-- Peralta has driven in a run in 36 games this season (28.6%), including 14 games with more than one RBI (11.1%).
-He has also driven in three or more of his team's runs in one contest.
+- Peralta has picked up an RBI in 29.1% of his games this year, with two or more RBI in 11.8% of his games.
+He has also driven in three or more runs in one contest.

+- In 31.5% of his games this season, he has scored at least once.
+And he's had four games with multiple runs (3.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.